-My current research extends in three directions, covering the aristocracy and origins of hereditary nobility in Medieval Romagna and Tuscany, Greeks and the expression of “Greekness” in Early Medieval Italy, and the intersections of land management, climate, and environment in medieval historical records and paleoecological data (in collaboration with Scott Mensing and Adam Csank in UNR’s Geography Department, and Gianluca Piovesan and the University of Tuscia).
+My current research extends in three directions, covering the aristocracy and origins of hereditary nobility in Medieval Romagna and Tuscany, Greeks and the expression of “Greekness” in Early Medieval Italy, and the intersections of land management, climate, and environment made visible through medieval historical records and paleoecological data (in collaboration with Scott Mensing and Adam Csank in UNR’s Geography Department, and Gianluca Piovesan and the University of Tuscia).

 My book, Rediscovering Sainthood in Italy: Hagiography and the Late Antique Past, which appeared in Palgrave’s New Middle Ages series in 2016, examined the political and social conditions in which old saints were restore and new saints were created.
 In particular, I focus on the case of “Barbatianus” – a saint said to have been the confessor to the fifth-century empress Galla Placidia – whose cult is restored and reinvented in Ravenna in the 10th century during a period of rapid transformations.